hackclub/jams/jams/singles/3d-club-village/en-US.md

 ![Creating your island - Step 7](https://cloud-kv6txjh6s-hack-club-bot.vercel.app/1creatingisland-7.gif)
 </GridItem>
 <GridItem>
-> Let’s build a stone path towards the door!
+> Let’s build a stone path toward the door!

 In the toolbar, select the `Vector` tool.
 Draw the vertices to form a stone step.
 Adjust settings:
 - Corner: 8